 Students who lack courses in one or more of the functional disciplines in management (i.e., accounting, finance, human resources and organizational dynamics, management information systems, operations management, marketing) may be required to take courses in those areas in partial fulfillment of their program either as part of, or in addition to, the normal eight half course requirement.

 Each student will have four areas of study.
 The first area (Management Studies – MGST) will be an overview of management education, theory, and research methods.
 The second will be designated as the major area; the third as the minor; and the remaining area is analytical methods.

-a) Management Studies Area – A number of half courses, such as Management Studies 781, 783, 791, 792, and 793.
-Students who have not completed a research-based Master's degree should take Management Studies 792 during the Spring/Summer Sessions between their first and second years.
+a) Management Studies Area – A number of half courses, such as Management Studies 781, 783, 792, and 793.
+There is a requirement to complete courses at the Teaching and Learning Centre to develop necessary teaching skills.
+Students who have not completed a research-based master's degree should take Management Studies 792 during the Spring/Summer Sessions between their first and second years.

 b) Major area: The major area must be chosen from those offered within the Haskayne School of Business: